hajimeo/delver/README.md

 and what not.
 Many calls could not be checked using a static analysis.

 # Building
-Build it with `mvn -Dmaven.test.skip=true clean install`.
+Build it with `mvn -Dmaven.test.skip=true clean package`.
 It will produce a shaded 'uber JAR' which contains the agent code, plus the [javassist](http://www.javassist.org) code dependency.